AudDMusic/audd-go/README.md

 ## Offline background music
 Calculate stats of offline music plays.
 Send files or audio streams from multiple devices in the real world into our Music Recognition API.
 ## Audio streams
 Recognize the music that plays on radio stations with AudD real-time music recognition service for audio streams.
 Use the AudD Music DB, or upload your own songs DB.
-(Not available with this library, contact api@audd.io for more info.)
+(Currently not available with this library, contact api@audd.io if you're interested in the live muisic recognition.)
+<a name="license"></a>
 # License
 [The MIT License (MIT)](LICENSE)